 Texas and California are the two largest sources of revenue for the our title segment and, in 2014, Texas-based premiums accounted for 21.0% of premiums earned by direct operations and 10.8% of our agency premium revenues.
 California-based premiums accounted for 32.4% of premiums earned by our direct operations and 0.5% of our agency premium revenues.
 In the aggregate, Texas and California accounted for approximately 15.4% and 15.0%, respectively, of our total title insurance premiums for 2014.
-A significant part of our revenues and profitability are therefore subject to our operations in Texas and California and to the prevailing regulatory conditions in Texas and California.
-Adverse regulatory developments in Texas and California, which could include reductions in the maximum rates permitted to be charged, inadequate rate increases or more fundamental changes in the design or implementation of the Texas and California title insurance regulatory framework, could have a material adverse effect on our results of operations and financial condition.
+A significant part of our revenues and profitability are therefore subject to our operations in Texas and California, which could include reductions in the maximum rates permitted to be charged, inadequate rate increases or more fundamental changes in the design or implementation of the Texas and California title insurance regulatory framework, could have a material adverse effect on our results of operations and financial condition.